-With many thanks to the following organisations for their support and funding assistance…
+With many thanks to the following organisations for their support and past funding assistance…